 You can avoid these unpleasant situations by simply backwashing your pool once a week.

-You have a few options to dispose of the backwash water, such as:
+You have a few options to dispose of the backwash water via the waste line, such as:

 - If your city officials are okay with it, you could channel it into a storm drain.
 This would allow it to collect with the rainwater that drains off the streets.
 But be sure you ask for permission first, or you might find yourself paying a whopping fine.